theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Why   , ” said    the Dodo , “ the best      way    to explain it       is  to do     it       . ” ( And , as    you
 # .
 NSg/V . .
 VPtPp/J D   NSg  . .
 D   NPr/VX/JS NSg/J+ P  V       NPr/ISg+ VL3 P  NSg/VX NPr/ISg+ . . .
 V/C .
 NSg/R ISgPl+
 > might   like        to try     the thing yourself , some      winter day   , I    will   tell   you    how   the
-# Nᴹ/VX/J NSg/V/J/C/P P  NSg/V/J D+  NSg/V+ ISg+     .
+# Nᴹ/VX/J NSg/V/J/C/P P  NSg/V/J D+  NSg+  ISg+     .
 I/J/R/Dq+ NSg/V+ NPr🅪+ .
 ISg+ NPr/VX NPr/VL ISgPl+ NSg/C D
 > Dodo managed it       . )
 # NSg  VP/J    NPr/ISg+ . .
 >